Instructors

 Pamela Pierce McGuiness

 Carrie is originally from Augusta, GA and began her formal dance training under Ron and Kathleen Jones.
 She continued her training at the University of North Carolina School of the Arts as a full-time high school ballet student.
 Upon graduation, Carrie became a trainee for Nashville Ballet, but found herself wanting to pursue a college education.
 In May of 2015, she graduated summa cum laude from Kennesaw State University with a B.A. degree in Dance with a concentration in Ballet.
 While at KSU, Carrie took several dance pedagogy courses.
-She also began teaching at several Atlanta area dance schools and has been teaching since.
-Carrie has been an instructor at Ballet Spartanburg's Center for Dance Education since 2018 and is also a dancer with the Professional Company.
+She began teaching at several Atlanta area dance schools and has been teaching since.
+Carrie also has earned her masters in Arts Education and Cultural Leadership from Colorado State University.
+She has been an instructor at Ballet Spartanburg's Center for Dance Education since 2018 and is also a dancer with the Professional Company.
+Carrie is CPR trained and certified.

 Ballet Spartanburg Instructor Analay Saiz

 Born in Matanzas, Cuba, Analay studied at the National School of Ballet in Havana, Cuba.
 She was part of the Ballet of Camaguey and the Pro-Dance Center of Cuba.
 In 2010, she arrived in Quito, Ecuador to join the National Ballet of Ecuador.
 In 2011, she participated in many different events including being a special guest judge at several ballet festivals in Brazil.
 She was also invited as a special guest to teach at the Ballet of Olinda Saul, Ballet Helly Batista and School of Ballet Blanche Torres (Brazil).
 In 2012, she joined the Ballet of Monterrey, Mexico and also became a ballet teacher at the Dalyris Studio De Danza.
 A year later, she arrived in Miami to join the Cuban Classical Ballet of Miami as a ballet dancer and teacher.
 She is currently residing here in Spartanburg, SC.
-She was a Ballet Spartanburg Professional Company Member for 5 years and has been a Center for Dance Education Faculty Member for 8 years.
+She was a Ballet Spartanburg Professional Company Member for 5 years and has been a Center for Dance Education Faculty Member for over 10 years.
+She became the Center for Dance Education Principal in 2023.
+Analay is also CPR trained and certified.

 Headshot of CFDE Instructor Will Scott